RZ781/wlang/README.md

-# vertex
+# Wlang
-The Vertex programming language
+The W programming language